Relational Scene Graphs for Object Grounding of Natural Language Commands: Grounding Natural Language Commands with 3dsg

 \section{Grounding Natural Language Commands with \acsp{3dsg}}

-The following sections present the proposed solution, which is divided into two parts: grounding natural language commands with the structured \ac{3dsg} and enhancing the \ac{3dsg}'s expressiveness by refining relations between objects to capture spatial descriptions commonly used in natural language.
+The following sections present our setup, which is divided into two parts: grounding natural language commands with the structured \ac{3dsg} and enhancing the \ac{3dsg}'s expressiveness by refining relations between objects to capture spatial descriptions commonly used in natural language.